Deuce (musician): Nine Lives (2011–2013)

 Nine Lives ended up selling 11,425 copies in the United States during its first week, peaking at number 37 on the Billboard 200.

 A remix EP, titled Deuce REMIXXXED, was released on May 5, 2012, with remixes of both "America" and "Let's Get It Crackin'".
 On July 3, a single was released for Independence Day which was called the "America(n) Pride", which contained "America", two remixes, and the music video on iTunes.
 On July 17, 2012, Deuce released a remix of "I Came To Party" with "Rock mix" in parenthesize via his official Twitter account.
 The song, as the name suggests, has a heavier rock feel than the original and includes a new verse at the beginning.

 Deuce participated on the Uproar Festival 2012 on the Jägermeister stage along with Redlight King, In This Moment and Thousand Foot Krutch.
 In 2013, Deuce was awarded "New Artist of the Year" from loudwire, beating Tremonti and Falling in Reverse.

 On February 14, 2013, Deuce released "The One" (Nine Lives version) as a single and music video.
 He was also once again scheduled to be part of the Fight to Unite 2013 tour along with Kottonmouth Kings, Dizzy Wright, Eskimo Callboy, and Snow tha Product.

 Following an arrest after a car chase throughout the Los Angeles area on June 15, 2012, long-time collaborator Truth was prevented from touring with the band outside of LA.
 In March 2013, Truth announced he was "retired from recording" and was leaving the music industry.

-Invincible (2013–present)
+Invincible (2013–2018)

 On May 19, 2013, Deuce for the second time participated on the Rock on the Range 2013 on the Jägermeister Stage on day three of the festival, along with Middle Class Rut, Thousand Foot Krutch, Beware of Darkness and Bad Remedy.